News diary 22-28 June: FA Cup resumes and actors return to Old Vic stage - Press Gazette

 Thursday

-Former Prime Minister Tony Blair takes part in a discussion with Reuters Editor-in-Chief Axel Threlfall as part of the newswire’s Newsmaker series.
+Former Prime Minister Tony Blair takes part in a discussion with Reuters Editor-at-Large Axel Threlfall as part of the newswire’s Newsmaker series.
 Blair, who has been critical of the UK government’s coronavirus policy as well as wider global coordination during the pandemic, is due to discuss global leadership in the post-coronavirus world, as well as the continued rise of nationalism.
 Though not officially on the agenda, the Q&A that follows could also give Blair a chance to discuss two of his favourite topics: Brexit and the future of the Labour Party.

 Jonty Bravery is sentenced at the Old Bailey after pleading guilty to the attempted murder of a six-year-old boy who was thrown from the viewing gallery of the Tate Modern in August last year.
 The incident sparked a serious case review following revelations that Bravery, who is autistic, had previously confessed to carers a plan to carry out a murder.
 The victim continues to recover from a litany of injuries sustained in the incident, including a fractured spine and a brain injury.